Margareta Winberg

 Gun Margareta Winberg (born Gustafsson 13 August 1947) is a Swedish Social Democratic politician.
 Winberg held various ministerial posts in the Third cabinet of Ingvar Carlsson and the Cabinet of Göran Persson from 1994 to 2003, and was Deputy Prime Minister of Sweden from 2002 to 2003.
-She was Minister for Agriculture from 1994 to 1996, and again from 1998 to 2002, Minister for Labour from 1996 to 1998, and, in addition, held the position of Minister for Gender Equality from 1998 to 2003.
+She was minister for agriculture, food and fisheries from 1994 to 1996, and again from 1998 to 2002, minister for employment from 1996 to 1998, and, in addition, held the position of minister for gender equality from 1998 to 2003.

 She became a very controversial figure in the public debate, after an interview she gave to the Swedish documentary The Gender War in 2005.
 In the second part of the two-part documentary, Winberg expressed strong support for radical feminism, for the ideologist Eva Lundgren, and for requiring institutes of higher education to teach feminist theory as fact, in order to change society.

 Within the Social Democrats, she had a euro-sceptic profile, and was one of two ministers campaigning for the "no" side in the 1994 referendum on Sweden's membership in the European Union.
 She similarly was against adopting the euro, but as deputy prime minister, she held a low profile in the 2003 referendum on the issue.

 From 2003 to 2007, she served as Sweden's ambassador to Brazil.